- Academics Menu

 - Becoming a professional

 In addition, students have the opportunity to participate in the Early Childhood Club.
 The Club has completed several service projects that benefit local children and their families.
+Recently club members have attended the New York State Association for the Education of Young Children’s conference several times.

 Career opportunities in the field of professional care and education of young children are excellent.
 Graduates of this program find employment as teachers of preschool, infant, toddler and school-age child care programs, early childhood specialists, family advocates, family day care providers, trainers, home visitors, teacher assistants, and program directors.
 Places of employment include Head Start, military child development centers, YMCA, early intervention agencies, Department of Health, Office of Children and Family Services, and private and public day care centers and schools.
 Earnings will vary with type of program, education, experience, and geographic location.

 Upon successful completion of the program, students will receive an associate of applied science degree that prepares the graduate to join the early childhood workforce.
-With changing job requirements in the field of early childhood, many students decide to continue their educational studies in Early Childhood or in a related Bachelor’s degree program.
+With changing job requirements in the field of early childhood, many students decide to continue their educational studies in early childhood or in a related Bachelor’s degree program.

 Gwendolyn Francis-Frey, Associate Professor of Early Childhood